good-loop/doc/pages/policy/security.md

 Personal data is disposed of securely -- for example, paper documents with personal data are shredded, and hard-drives are securely wiped.
-Server hard drives are wiped using the US government standard NISPOM / DoD 5220.22-M method.
+Server hard drives are wiped using one of three methods in the following order of availability:
+1. Full Zeroing Pass
+2. Random Zeroing Pass
+3. DoD 3-Full Zeroing Passes

+Hard Drives in the possession of the Edinburgh Office are subjugated to a DoD 3-Full Zeroing Pass before the disks are repurposed or retired

 ### Process for breaches involving the Data Protection Act